Israeli Passport Invalid For Germany

 Early Israeli Passport Germany

 Over the years, I collected several Israeli passports, including the old British Palestine passports, but not often find such early types with a stamp “Not valid for Germany “in Hebrew and French.
-Early Israeli Passport Germany

-On 30 March 1980, new regulations issued by the Minister of the Interior required Israeli passports to use Hebrew and English, instead of Hebrew and French.
+On March 30, 1980, new regulations issued by the Minister of the Interior required Israeli passports to use Hebrew and English instead of Hebrew and French.
 Subsequently, French texts were replaced by English texts.
-Early Israeli Passport Germany
+Early

-The shown document was issued on 7 July 1953 and it’s even more surprising that this stamp was still there after the above-given statement.
-The passport number is 22033 – truly an early issue considering that travel documents as passports were issued just in 1952.
-Silberstein’s passport got an extension from the Israeli embassy in London in Sep 1953, allowing him to travel to Germany.
-You can also see the visa for Germany issued in London on 4 Oct 1953.
-There is also a stamp “Leaflet supplied”.
-I wonder how that looked like?
+The passport number is 22033 – indeed an early issue considering that travel documents as passports were issued in 1952.
+Mr. Silberstein’s passport got an extension from the Israeli embassy in London in Sep 1953, allowing him to travel to Germany.
+You can also see the visa for Germany issued in London on October 4, 1953.
+There is also a stamp “Leaflet supplied.”
+The shown document was issued on July 7, 1953, and it’s even more surprising that this stamp was still there after the above-given statement.
+I wonder what that looked like?

-There were Israeli Diplomatic passports before 1952 as I once had one issued to Ehud Avriel who was a Knesset member.
+There were Israeli Diplomatic passports before 1952, as I once had one issued to Ehud Avriel, a Knesset member.
 I swapped the document with an Israeli fellow collector against a German collectible as this is my core collection focus.